brweinstein/brweinstein/README.md

   A blazing-fast CLI search tool written in Rust, inspired by `ripgrep` but with a twist—customizable search trees and blazing parallelism.

 - [**obsidian-tree**](https://github.com/brweinstein/obsidian-tree)
-  A plugin for Obsidian that visualizes your note hierarchy as an interactive tree.
-Built with TypeScript and a love for clean UX.
+  A plugin for Obsidian that allows keyboard navigation and management of your notes.
+Inspired by nvim-tree and built with TypeScript.

 - [**anomaly**](https://github.com/brweinstein/anomaly)
   A Python library for detecting anomalies in time series data using statistical and ML-based methods.
 Lightweight, extensible, and built for data scientists.